7. Challenge deductions from your deposit

 Your landlord should write to you to explain any deductions they've made from your deposit.
 You can write to ask for an explanation if they don't.

-Examples of when your landlord can make reasonable deductions from your tenancy deposit include if you:
+A landlord may make reasonable deductions from your tenancy deposit if you:

 - failed to pay your rent